yashr775/MyTodoApplication/README.md

 # My Todo Application

 This Project has been created using React , Tailwindcss , heroicons , Typescript and recoil for front end.
-Nodejs has been Used for backend prisma as ORM tool and postgres as database.
+Nodejs and Typescript has been Used for backend prisma as ORM tool zod for input validation and postgres as database.

 <h1>Home Page<h1>